 What are Carnivorous Plants?

-Sarracenia is a genus of carnivorous plants that are known to most gardeners as pitcher plants.
-These are native to North America and may be found growing wild in boggy, warm areas.
+Sarracenia is a genus of carnivorous plants known to most gardeners as pitcher plants.
+They are native to North America and may be found growing wild in boggy, warm areas.
 There are also pitcher plants in the genera Nepenthesand Darlingtonia.
 Sundews belong in the genus Droseriathat are the type with sticky hairy pads.
 The Venus flytrap is also a member of the sundew genus.

 Carnivorous plants grow where soils are low in nitrogen, which is a crucial nutrient for plant vegetative growth.
 In fact, these plants have evolved various methods for capturing and digesting insects to supplement their nitrogen content.